 Picking The Perfect Bezel

-A dive watch must have a bezel that rotates in one direction and markers to keep track of the time.
+A dive watch must have a that rotates in one direction and markers to keep track of the time.
 If you travel a lot, choose a GMT bezel or a 12-hour bezel.

-A dress watch featuring a fixed bezel crafted from gold or stainless steel may be the ideal selection for individuals who like subtle sophistication.
-A ceramic inlay in a rotating bezel may be the optimal choice for individuals seeking a more athletic aesthetic, as it offers both enduring durability and an attractive visual appeal.
+A dress watch featuring a fixed crafted from gold or stainless steel may be the ideal selection for individuals who like subtle sophistication.
+A ceramic inlay in a rotating may be the optimal choice for individuals seeking a more athletic aesthetic, as it offers both enduring durability and an attractive visual appeal.

 The Bezel-Use Guide